COMMAND.COM

 COMMAND.COM is the default command-line interpreter for MS-DOS, Windows 95, Windows 98 and Windows Me.
 In the case of DOS, it is the default user interface as well.
 It has an additional role as the usual first program run after boot (init process).
 As a shell, COMMAND.COM has two distinct modes of operation: interactive mode and batch mode.
 Internal commands are commands stored directly inside the COMMAND.COM binary; thus, they are always available, but can only be executed directly from the command interpreter.

 Description

-COMMAND.COM's successor on OS/2 and Windows NT systems is cmd.exe, although COMMAND.COM is available in virtual DOS machines on IA-32 versions of those operating systems as well.
+COMMAND.COM's successor on OS/2 and Windows NT systems is cmd.exe, although it is available in virtual DOS machines on IA-32 versions of those operating systems as well.
 The COMMAND.COM filename was also used by Disk Control Program (DCP), an MS-DOS derivative by the former East German VEB Robotron.

 COMMAND.COM is a DOS program.
-Programs launched from COMMAND.COM are DOS programs that use the DOS API to communicate with the disk operating system.
+Programs launched from it are DOS programs that use the DOS API to communicate with the disk operating system.
 The compatible command processor under FreeDOS is sometimes also called FreeCom.